 Herbs for Vinegar Infusion:

-To make a herbal apple cider rinse take 4 Tbsp of any of the dried herbs listed below and allow them to infuse in 1 cup apple cider vinegar (in a dark location) for 3-6 weeks.
+To make a herbal apple cider rinse take 4 tablespoon of any of the dried herbs listed below and allow them to infuse in 1 cup apple cider vinegar (in a dark location) for 3-6 weeks.
 Drain and discard the herbs before using vinegar.

 - Normal Hair: Chamomile, Calendula, Lavender, Nettle, and Rosemary